-CO Mander explained that the agenda item reflected a need to introduce spatial restrictions by amending current Mobile Fishing Permit Conditions, rather than to continue with a delay waiting for a new Mobile Fishing Permit Byelaw (with associated permit conditions).
-CO Mander reminded Members that the changes had all been through formal consultation and that there had been no objections to the management measures as set out.
-CO Mander highlighted that, subject to decision making of the B&PSC, an exact date when the new measures would be rolled out was not possible to determine at this time: however, regarding the Marine Conservation Zones (MCZ), there is an expectation that necessary management measures for commercial fishing are implemented by the end of 2024.
+CO Mander explained that the agenda item reflected a need to introduce spatial restrictions by amending current Mobile Fishing Permit Conditions, rather than continuing with a delay waiting for a new Mobile Fishing Permit Byelaw (with associated permit conditions) to be Quality Assured by the MMO.
+CO Mander reminded Members that the proposed changes had all been through formal consultation and that there had been no objections to the management measures as set out.
+CO Mander highlighted that, subject to decision making of the B&PSC, an exact date when the new measures would be rolled out was not possible to determine at this time.
+However, regarding the Marine Conservation Zones (MCZs), there is an expectation that necessary management measures for commercial fishing are implemented by the end of 2024.